hugh-maaskant/IoTAS/Docs/04_Device_Design.md

 ### Use ```HostedService``` in stead of ```Ctrl-C``` interception

-I only learned about the possibility to use the ```HostedService``` outside of ASP.NET after essentially finishing the Device code.
+I only learned about the possibility to use the ```HostedService``` outside of ASP.NET Core after essentially finishing the Device code.
 Building upon it would allow:

-* To easily use standard Logging
+* to easily use standard Logging;
-* To use Dependency Injection
+* to use Dependency Injection;
-* To do the heartbeat sending in a class derived from ```BackgroundService```
+* to do the heartbeat sending in a class derived from ```BackgroundService```.

 See [https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0) for details.

 ### Use standard .NET Core Logging

-This is enabled by the ```HostedService``.
+This is enabled by the ```HostedService``` and would be more useful than the current ```Console.WriteLine``` calls.

+### Type-safe Client calls

+Another nice improvement would be to have type-safe HubConnections on the Client side.
+I did some (minimal) work on that by defining the interfaces the Server Hubs provide to the Clients, but that is very limited indeed.
+Hopefully .Net 6 will provide some improveents in this area (I noticed a [GitHub issue discussion](https://github.com/AndreasBieber/SignalR.Client.TypedHubProxy) that seems to address it.